CrockPot Pulled Pork

 How many calories in pulled pork?

 For 1/6th of this pulled pork recipe, it’s 391 calories.
 That is without the bun, toppings, or sides.
-Please keep in mind that this will also vary with the bbq sauce you base the recipe off of.
-You can find the macronutrients at the bottom of the recipe card.
+Please keep in mind that this will also vary with the bbq sauce you base the recipe off of, but you can find the macronutrients at the bottom of the recipe card.

 By popular demand, I am now offering the container counts for the Ultimate Portion Fix.
 I’ll be slowly updating all my recipes so you can use my recipes for Beachbody programs like 21 Day Fix, 80 Day Obsession, Liift4, and more.